 - Laura van Dernoot Lipsky (author and founder of the Trauma Stewardship Institute)

-- Alex Chevrin Venet (author, trauma informed educator and founder of Unconditional Learning)
+- Alex Shevrin Venet (author, trauma-informed educator, founder of Unconditional Learning)

 - Dr. Peter Levine (trauma researcher and founder of Somatic Experiencing International)

 - Susanna Barkataki (yoga activist)

 - Tias Little (yoga and interdisciplinary teacher, founder of Prajna Yoga)

 Teachers I am honored to also call friends :

 Elyse Shafarman (Alexander Technique, Reembody Method teacher).

 Elyse deserves her own special acknowledgement as the first teacher who really introduced me to the meaning and power of intersectional teaching, when I was first her client for several years, healing from injury.
 I learned AT, somatics, yoga therapy, so much DEEP, truly holistic and finely studied movement practice from her.
 On a foundational level, this shaped my approach to how I learn and how I commit to that learning.
 Thank you, friend.